gogins/csound-extended/README.md

     with all Csound/HTML5 environments. __PLEASE NOTE: This library is now deprecated, please use the WebAssembly build of CsoundAC instead.__

-4. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.
+4. Some plugin opcodes for Csound, including cmask and MVerb.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer maintained here.
 This is due to efforts by Steinberg to force developers to move